15 Types of Closet Doors For The Home: Popular Styles & Ideas

 Single panel hinged doors

 A traditional single-panel door opens on hinges rather than sliding along tracks.
-This style offers ease of installation and is available in many different styles and materials.
-Some of the popular materials used are vinyl, laminated veneer lumber, wood fiber composite, PVC, glass, metal, and wood.
+This style offers easy installation and is available in many different styles and materials.
+Some popular materials are vinyl, laminated veneer lumber, wood fiber composite, PVC, glass, metal, and wood.
 Styles offered include Shaker, flat panel, raised panel, painted, or louvered.

-Since these are common types, there are many different sizes available, making them a versatile and popular choice for bedrooms.
+Since these are common types, many different sizes are available, making them a versatile and popular choice for bedrooms.

-Pros: Inexpensive option with many different kinds to choose from.
+Pros: It is an inexpensive option with many different kinds to choose from.
 It is simple to install without many moving pieces to break or replace.

 Cons: These types may not work for all room layouts since they swing open.
 How they swing open may interfere with furniture, walls, and home decor.